Generic name: Cefoxitin sodium

 COMPATIBILITY AND STABILITY

-Cefoxitin for Injection, as supplied in pharmacy bulk package bottles and constituted to 1 gram/10 mL with Sterile Water for Injection, Bacteriostatic Water for Injection, (see PREPARATION OF SOLUTION), 0.9 percent Sodium Chloride Injection, or 5 percent Dextrose Injection, should be DISCARDED 4 HOURS AFTER INITIAL ENTRY.
+Cefoxitin FOR INJECTION as supplied in pharmacy bulk package bottles and constituted to 1 gram/10 mL with Sterile Water for Injection, Bacteriostatic Water for Injection, (see PREPARATION OF SOLUTION), 0.9 percent Sodium Chloride Injection, or 5 percent Dextrose Injection should be DISCARDED 4 HOURS AFTER INITIAL ENTRY.
 FURTHER DILUTION IS REQUIRED BEFORE USE.
 RECONSTITUTED BULK SOLUTION SHOULD NOT BE USED FOR DIRECT INFUSION.
 RECONSTITUTED STOCK SOLUTION MUST BE TRANSFERRED AND FURTHER DILUTED FOR I.V.
 INFUSION.

 These primary solutions may be further diluted in 50 to 1000 mL of the following diluents and maintain potency for an additional 18 hours at room temperature or an additional 48 hours under refrigeration:

 0.9 percent Sodium Chloride Injection